-- 5.4 Although it is accepted that there is no such thing as a risk-free counterparty, the policy has been successful in avoiding any capital loss through default. - In the interests of good governance it is required that a quarterly report on the Fund's treasury management policy and current position be presented. - 5.6 Panel Members are advised that Middlesbrough Council is currently reviewing its arrangements for treasury management, including appointing an independent treasury advisory company.
-In future, the treasury management policies for the Council and the Fund will differ, and a policy appropriate to the Fund will be brought to a future Investment Panel meeting for approval.
-Until then, the Fund will continue with the existing policy.
+- 5.4 Although it is accepted that there is no such thing as a risk-free counterparty, the policy has been successful in avoiding any capital loss through default. - 5.5 In the interests of good governance it is required that a quarterly report on the Fund's treasury management policy and current position be presented. - 5.6 Committee Members are advised that Middlesbrough Council has reviewed its arrangements for treasury management, including appointing an independent treasury advisory company and a staff review moving the Council's treasury management responsibility from the Loans & Investments Section.
+As part of this review, the treasury management policies for the Council and the Fund now differ, and a policy appropriate to the Fund (TPF Treasury Management Practices) had been developed and is attached to this report as Appendix B.